 The question is whether brain size — or even IQ, when it comes down to it — really matters.
 Studies have cast significant doubt on the notion that IQ tests accurately measure intelligence.
 And how we should measure brain size is part of a dizzying debate among neuroscientists.
 Whale and elephants have larger brains than humans, but that’s probably just because they’re a lot bigger than we are.
 Still, some neuroscientists now rely on a figure known as the encephalization quotient, which uses forgiving math to help human brains rule the animal kingdom — at least by a metric we invented.
 Meanwhile, most MRI studies report only weak correlations between brain volume and intelligence — most of which can be explained by yet another weak correlation between height and intelligence.
 Tall people, it seems, are a bit smarter and have slightly larger brains to boot.

 In sum, the science doesn’t suggest that intelligence has much to do with head or brain size.
-And when doctors measure your kid’s head, they’re mainly trying to figure out whether he or she is growing normally, not passing judgment on his or her IQ.
+And when doctors measure your kid’s head, they’re mainly trying to figure out whether they’re growing normally, not passing judgment on their IQ.
 Besides, Einstein’s head — languishing right around the 50th percentile — didn’t seem to have any trouble describing relativity.

 My kid and his average head will be just fine.
 Betting yours will, too.